azMantas/bicepCloud-webApp/content/azureModules/storage/storageAccounts.md

 - Key rotation and management: RBAC eliminates the need to rotate and manage shared keys, reducing the administrative overhead and potential for human error.
 With shared keys, you must manually manage and rotate keys to maintain security.

+## defaultToOAuthAuthentication

+By setting the `defaultToOAuthAuthentication` parameter to `true`, you instruct Azure Storage to use Azure AD with OAuth as the default authentication mechanism when accessing the storage account instead of using Shared Access Keys or SAS tokens.

 ## allowBlobPublicAccess

 `allowBlobPublicAccess` This property controls whether public read access is allowed for the blob containers in your storage account.
 Public read access means that anonymous users can read the data stored in the blob containers without providing any authentication.